Baked Ratatouille Casserole

 FAQ

-- My casserole came out watery, what went wrong?
+- My vegetables turned out soggy and watery.
+What went wrong?

 Serving Suggestions